22. NAVAL INTERCEPTION AND COMBAT

 22.916 RESOLVING SUBMARINE INTERCEPTIONS:

-A. SUBMARINES IN PORT AND ON DEFENSIVE PATROLS: Submarines based in port and on defensive patrols intercept in the same manner as other naval units, although they roll two fewer dice than fast ships (22.232B).
+A. SUBMARINES IN PORT AND ON DEFENSIVE PATROLS: Submarines based in port and on defensive patrols intercept in the same manner as other naval units, although they roll one fewer die than fast ships (22.22I).

 22.917 ATTACKS AGAINST INTERCEPTING SUBMARINES PROHIBITED: Intercepting submarines are not subject to counter-interception by enemy naval units or attack by enemy air units as they leave port or move to their interception hex.

-C TIMING OF SUBMARINE ATTACKS: Submarine attacks are resolved after fleet combat during any round of naval combat, at the option of the attacker.
+22.921 TIMING OF SUBMARINE ATTACKS: Submarine attacks are resolved after air attacks and fleet combat are resolved, at the option of the attacker.
 If no naval combat occurs in relation to a naval activity, submarine attacks are resolved immediately upon interception, after the resolution of any air attacks on the intercepted naval force.

 22.93 SUBMARINE TARGETS: